kraxel-dev/rpg_svo_pro_drive/README.md

 Ideally the poses come with higher frequency than the image data.
 When using slower sensors like GPS or LiDAR, the poses might need to be interpolated offline and rebagged.

 ### Pose format

-Publish poses of external odometry source as dynamic tf.
-If your pose is only being published as `odometry` or `pose` msg you can write a small python node that subscribes to these msgs and publish corresponding tfs accordingly.
+Publish absolute poses of external odometry source as dynamic tf.
+If your pose is only being published as `odometry` or `pose` `msg` you can write a small python node that subscribes to these msgs and publish corresponding tfs accordingly.
 Make sure to feed the exact names of `child` and `parent` frame of your pose tf at [this section](https://github.com/kraxel-dev/rpg_svo_pro_drive/blob/inject_cam_pose_as_motion_prior/svo_ros/param/pinhole_zed2i.yaml#L141) of your parameter file.
 Otherwise SVO interface will fail to fetch your pose from the tf tree to use as motion prior.

 ### Coordinate frame convention of external poses